Skip to main content

 When you purchase KOR in-world, your kit comes with several essential components to enhance your Second Life experience:

-1. Battery: Included with your in-world purchase.
-If you need a battery and purchased KOR elsewhere, it must be bought separately.
+• Battery: Included with your in-world purchase.
+If you purchased KOR elsewhere, buy the battery separately.

-2. HUD (Heads-Up Display): A convenient interface for controlling your KOR system.
+• HUD (Heads-Up Display): An interface for controlling your KOR system.

-4. Overhead Titler: Displays your unit's information above your avatar's head for added immersion (optional attachment).
+• Overhead Titler: Displays your unit’s information above your avatar’s head (optional attachment).

 Initial Setup